leapcode/bitmask-dev/docs/hacking/osx.rst

 .. note: work in progress. send a MR if you spot any mistake or missing info!

+This is a small tutorial to get you started setting a development environment in OSX.
+For developing on a mac, and testing and debugging in a native environment, we tend to focus on the last two releases (Sierra and High Sierra at the time of writing this).

+However, for compatibility reasons, we choose an older release for shipping bundles with the maximum compatibility.
+See the :ref:`OSX Virtualization <osx-vms>` page for tips on getting a virtualized Yosemite inside virtualbox.

 * You will need to install xcode and the command line developer tools (``xcode-select --install``).

 * Use ``brew`` to install ``OpenSSL``: ``brew install openssl``